Raising a Family in France – Guide for Expats

 Settling In

-Get to know your neighborhood, start children school and sort out utilities fast.
-Do some museum hopping, go to community events and learn about traditions.
+Get to know your neighborhood, start children in school, and sort out utilities fast.
+Do some museum hopping, go to community events, and learn about traditions.

 Building a Routine